- What other names is Transfer Factor known by?

 Possibly Ineffective for...

-- Treating a disease called amyotrophic lateral sclerosis (Lou Gehrig's disease).
+- Treating a disease called amyotrophic lateral sclerosis (ALS, Lou Gehrig's disease).
+Transfer factor from humans doesn't seem to affect the course of ALS.

 Insufficient Evidence to Rate Effectiveness for...